HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 8. Who has authority to approve it?
 9. Who will be accountable for its use and maintenance?
 10. What human judgment must remain?
+11. Whose story is being told?
+12. Who is telling the story, and what authority or perspective do they hold?
+13. Whose voice, experience, or meaning is missing?
+14. Can affected people recognize themselves accurately and respectfully in the account?
+15. Have documented fact, first-person account, interpretation, and HCOS™ synthesis been clearly distinguished?
+16. What chronology, relationships, and system context are required to understand what happened?
+17. How do different stakeholders experience the same workflow or decision?
+18. Has disagreement or uncertainty been preserved rather than flattened into false consensus?
+19. Could the narrative be distorted to protect institutional power, assign blame, create stigma, or manipulate emotion?
+20. Were consent, privacy, dignity, and correction rights protected?
-11. Do the selected measures reflect meaningful outcomes rather than activity alone?
+21. Do the selected measures reflect meaningful outcomes rather than activity alone?
-12. Who must interpret the findings, act upon them, and evaluate whether the response helped?
+22. Who must interpret the findings, act upon them, and evaluate whether the response helped?
-13. What access, exclusion, network, data-sharing, reimbursement, or external-partner conditions shape the outcome?
+23. What access, exclusion, network, data-sharing, reimbursement, or external-partner conditions shape the outcome?
-14. Does accountability remain visible across every organizational boundary and handoff?
+24. Does accountability remain visible across every organizational boundary and handoff?
-15. Are workforce, cultural, research, technical, and questioning capabilities sufficient to sustain the work?
+25. Are workforce, cultural, research, technical, storytelling, and questioning capabilities sufficient to sustain the work?
-16. Can people raise concerns, challenge assumptions, and escalate risk without retaliation?
+26. Can people raise concerns, challenge assumptions, and escalate risk without retaliation?
-17. How could this process, authority, or protective mechanism be misused?
+27. How could this process, authority, protective mechanism, or narrative be misused?
-18. Who bears the cost when the system is wrong?
+28. Who bears the cost when the system is wrong?
-19. How will affected people appeal, obtain correction, or be restored?
+29. How will affected people appeal, obtain correction, or be restored?
-20. How will suspicious patterns, repeated targeting, or coordinated misuse be detected?
+30. How will suspicious patterns, repeated targeting, recurring stories, or coordinated misuse be detected?
-21. How will concerns or harm be escalated?
+31. How will concerns or harm be escalated?
-22. How will effectiveness and unintended consequences be monitored?
+32. How will effectiveness, human experience, and unintended consequences be monitored?
-23. Does new evidence require revision of the core method or a companion-instrument expansion?
+33. Does new evidence or lived experience require revision of the core method or a companion-instrument expansion?
+34. What story, lesson, warning, or meaning must be preserved for future stewards?
-24. What would cause revision, restriction, suspension, or retirement?
+35. What would cause revision, restriction, suspension, or retirement?
-25. Who will steward it over time?
+36. Who will steward it over time?

 ---